baleada/docs/assets/md/logic/classes/Animateable.md

 #### How to format timing
 :::

-In individual keyframes and in the `Animateable` constructor's `options` object, the `timing` property's value should be an Array of two Objects.
+In individual keyframes and in the `Animateable` constructor's `options` object, the `timing` property's value should be an Array of four Numbers.
+In order, those numbers should be:

-Both objects must have an `x` and a `y` property whose value must be a number greater than or equal to `0` and less than or equal to `1`.
+1. The `x` coordinate of the first control point
+2. The `y` coordinate of the first control point
+3. The `x` coordinate of the second control point
+4. The `y` coordinate of the second control point

+In other words, the array should contain exactly what you would normally pass to the [`cubic-bezier()` function in CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function).

 For example: